 Day 1: Osaka — Kobe — Himeiji

 Arrive in Osaka (KIX):

-WiFi/4G Connectivity: For heavy data users, you can pre-order this 8-Day Unlimited 4G SIM Card (S$42), and collect the SIM Card from the airport counter on level 1.
-This is definitely cheaper than getting direct when you arrive.
+WiFi/4G Connectivity: Pre-order this 8-Day Unlimited 4G SIM Card (~S$26), and collect the SIM Card from the airport counter on level 1.
+This is definitely cheaper than getting one from the airport when you arrive.

-Alternatively, this WiFi router — collected from Singapore (S$3/day) can be shared with up to 10 devices and has a limit of 500mb that resets every day at midnight. before leaving for your trip.
-2-Day Osaka Amazing Pass: This gave us free access to 35 different attractions on top of free transport on most subway lines in Osaka.
+2-Day Osaka Amazing Pass: This gave us free access to over 50 iconic attractions in Osaka on top of free transport on most subway lines in Osaka.
 Since the pass only gets activated on the day you first use it, we decided to leave exploring Osaka towards the end of our trip (when our JR pass expired).

 5 Day Kansai-Hiroshima JR Pass: The 5-day pass begins when you take the first JR line out so we used this to get out of the airport, saving on the cost of the Nankai Express which we used on the way back.

 Since the pass gave us free access to bicycle rental in most of the places we covered, that saved us transport costs within the cities!